pmentz/comment-processing/README.md

 ### commentProcessing.DropInstruction()

-Returns an instance of an instruction that deletes the start and end comment, as well as everything in between.
+Returns a factory method of an instruction that deletes the start and end comment, as well as everything in between.

 ### commentProcessing.MinInstruction()

-Returns an instance of an instruction, that adds a .min to all references Javascript and CSS files in between.
+Returns a factory method of an instruction, that adds a .min to all references Javascript and CSS files in between.

     <!-- add-min:start -->
     <script src="components/bootstrap.js"></script>